-Welcome to The SU Humanities Center.
+Welcome to The Syracuse University Humanities Center.
 Founded in 2008, we are located on the third floor of the historic William P. Tolley Humanities Building at Syracuse University.

 Approaching our 5th anniversary this coming June, the SU Humanities Center has hosted well over two hundred conferences, public lectures, performance and exhibits at Syracuse University and in the CNY region through its major annual programs Syracuse Symposium ™ and the Central New York Humanities Corridor.
 We have also sponsored multi-year research programs such as "Images?
 Precisely!" in conjunction with the SU School of Architecture, as well as the major international initiative the Perpetual Peace Project, now entering its second phase with the "Eat Together for Peace" campaign in Syracuse this past fall that was followed by the visit of his Holiness the 14th Dalai Lama of Tibet in October to participate in the two day program "Common Ground."